germfue/germfue.github.com/_posts/2018-08-25-back-to-move-on.md

 Since the acquisition of [Github](https://github.com/) by [Microsoft](https://www.microsoft.com),
 I am uncomfortable with the hosting of this blog.
-Another point of frustration is the use of Jekyll, which is clearly a good tool but it always make me feel like an outsider.
+Another point of frustration is the use of Jekyll, which is clearly a good tool but it always makes me feel like an outsider.
 I am not a big fan of Ruby and I guess that thought sticks in my mind.
 I guess it is time to address both topics!

-There are the objectives of my little exercise:
+These are the objectives of my little exercise:

 - Use a new static site generator: I'd like to give a try to [MkDocs](https://www.mkdocs.org)
 - Create new repository, probably in [Gitlab](https://gitlab.com) as they strongly support open source.